TerminadaDrep/CPS-XXXX/README.md

 License: CC-BY-4.0
 ---

-# CIP-XXXX: Increase slot duration to acceptable network delay
+# CPS-XXXX: Increase delta between valid slots to acceptable network delay

 ## Abstract
 An underlying assumption in the design of Cardano's Ouroboros protocol is that the probability of a stake pool being permitted to update the ledger is proportional to the relative stake of that pool.
 However, the current implementation does not properly realise this design goal.